huynhminhtufu/prc391-project/README.md

 `Need to update more about business analysis and entity diagrams here`: Tri

+## Entity Diagram

+Need `Tri` to update.

 ## Scalable Architecture: Microservices
-- System Architect is based on scaling `Microservices` principles.
+- Software Architect is based on scaling `Microservices` principles.
 - Everything in system is a Docker image (Dockerized), and be able to run on a Kubernetes Cluster (Google Kubernetes Engine with Load Balancer) as `containers` with specific `environment variables`.
 - How it scale: Google Kubernetes Engine (GKE) Cluster managed, the system will auto scale up or scale down the containers (nodes) to match up with the traffic, due to our configurations.
 - **Backend** implements several services to handle all actions: User API, Confession API, DMS (Database Management System which create & excute query).
 Communication between internal services use **high performance gRPC** (http/2) with Protobuf (binary buffer).